The geo pages that rank for years tend to rank for the same reason, and it is not the reason most people template for.

 Days 9 and 10, internal link wiring.
 Each geo page gets three to seven internal links to related service pages, case studies, and parent-area pages.
 Each service page gets a "service areas" block linking to the geo set.
 The build passes a final link audit that confirms no orphans and no broken links.

 Days 11 to 14, indexing and monitoring.
 Pages are pushed to production, submitted to Search Console, and monitored daily.
 Indexing latency on a well-built set is 24 to 72 hours.
 Pages that are not indexed within five days are flagged for a structural review.
-We covered the broader 90-day rollout shape in the 90-day organic growth plan and the speed proofs in real Lighthouse scores before and after 6 mid-market rebuilds and Core Web Vitals changed in 2025.
-The 48-hour rebuild motion that anchors all of this is documented in the 48-hour before-after demo post.
+The broader 90-day rollout shape is in the 90-day organic growth plan, and the speed proofs are in real Lighthouse scores before and after 6 mid-market rebuilds and Core Web Vitals changed in 2025.
+The 48-hour rebuild motion that anchors all of this is in the 48-hour before-after demo post.

 The 14-day shape is the right shape because it forces the data work to happen before the writing.
 Most failed geo-page sets we have audited were written in three days and shipped without intake, which is exactly the path Google's policy was designed to catch.